alinachiu/ImageProcessor/README.md

 ImageProcessing is a Java program which deals with image manipulation and enhancement.
-The model can perform actions such as filtering images (blurring and sharpening), creating images with color transformations (monochrome and sepia), creating images programmatically (checkerboards), and importing/exporting images in PPM format.
+The model can perform actions such as filtering images (blurring and sharpening), creating images with color transformations (monochrome and sepia), creating images programmatically (checkerboards), and importing/exporting images in PPM, JPEG, and PNG format.
 Note: to figure out how to use this project with the terminal, read the USEME.md file.

 ## The JAR File